- Freelance blog writing

-We have entered the age of content, and there are many writing opportunities within arm’s reach.
+We have entered the age of content, and there are a lot of opportunities in this area.
 After all, ‘content is king’ is a famous statement for a reason.

 Writing for money offers many advantages, making freelance writing one of the best side hustles out there.
 It pays well, can be enjoyable, and if you’re smart about it, you have full control over your time.
 The great news is that there are many different options to pursue writing for a living.